Sign Up For Special Offers & Exclusive Content

 Whether we’re talking about nutrition for health, performance or weight loss, you’ve got three priorities, or levels to work through.
 In order of importance from highest to lowest:

-I can’t stress this enough: focus on one thing at a time.
-A lot of people get tripped up trying to do everything at once, and end up disappointed when they can’t keep up with it all.
+Some important advice: focus on one thing at a time.
+A lot of people get tripped up trying to do everything at once, then end up disappointed when they can’t keep up with it all.
 In theory, you can see the results you want just by focusing on level one.
 You could lose weight on a diet of chocolate and ice cream if you really wanted to, providing the diet put you into a calorie deficit (I’ll explain what that is in a moment).
-Obviously I wouldn’t recommend this as it’d make you feel rubbish!
+Obviously we wouldn’t recommend this as it’d make you feel rubbish!
 To be clear, you don’t have to perfect each level before moving onto the next, but you do need your priorities in order.
 The point is that it’s okay - advisable, even - to relax your standards elsewhere while you work on the foundations.

 What The Diet Industry Doesn't Want You To Know

-Today I’m going to talk you through level one: getting your calories balanced.
-This is the only way to lose weight - the science upon which all diets are based.
-I’ll explain in detail the exact process I use to calculate my clients’ individual dietary guidelines, which involves me trusting you with some science and maths.
+Today we're going to talk you through level one: getting your calories balanced.
+This is the only way to lose weight naturally, and the science upon which all diets are based. we'll explain in detail the exact process we use to calculate our clients’ individual dietary guidelines, which involves us trusting you with some science and maths.
 This is the stuff the diet industry keeps a secret to keep you buying into products and services you don’t need.
 The material might feel heavy right now, but it’s a small investment to save you immense amounts of time, energy, and money in your future!

 What Is A Calorie Deficit?